Invest in your leadership and professional growth with these opportunities from Teach For America.

 The Capitol Hill Fellows Program is a year-long fellowship that places TFA alumni in full-time, paid congressional staff positions on Capitol Hill.
 Fellows gain incredible insights into the legislative process and hands-on experience with policy and politics at the national level.

-Who can apply?
-Corps members and alumni with an interest in government and policy and 2-3 years of work experience (earned either before or after the corps).
+Who can apply?: Second year corps members and alumni with an interest in government and public policy

 Learn more about the Capitol Hill Fellows Program.